dyninst/dyninst/docs/dyninstAPI/public/BPatch_loopTreeNode.h.rst

   .. cpp:function:: const char *getCalleeName(unsigned int i)

-    This function return the name of the ``ith`` function called in the loop’s body.
+    This function return the name of the ``ith`` function called in the loop's body.

   .. cpp:function:: unsigned int numCallees()

-    Returns the number of callees contained in this loop’s body.
+    Returns the number of callees contained in this loop's body.

   .. cpp:function:: bool getCallees(std::vector<BPatch_function*>& v, BPatch_addressSpace* p)